 Polyps and persistent thick sticky secretions in the ethmoid two years following FESS, seen through an endoscope.
-This asthmatic patient was pleased with the improvement in his ability to breathe through the nose, but still suffered from thick postnasal catarrh.
+This asthmatic patient showed improved breathing through the nose, but suffered from thick postnatal catarrh.

 - Where the principal symptoms are blockage of the nose, facial pain or headache, the results are good.